Do you feel trapped by limited color choices?

 I enjoy offering my clients all this, and more.

-Color design services that are perfect for your complex projects with complex communication needs
+You can enjoy color design services that are perfect for your complex projects with complex communication needs.

 A large group of co-housing condo owners asked me for help with selecting new colors for their many buildings.
 We used my DCP/Designer Color Palettes service to provide them with visuals of the proposed color schemes that they could share with all the owners.
 Since this process was done to help them make their final decision about which colors to use before the painting began, they were able to enjoy the experience.
 Because the focus group requested specific color options, they also asked specifically for the digital color views.
 As a result, they were able to share high quality visuals with the owners in general so they could all see what the focus team’s discussions were about.

 This brief excerpt is from a lengthy letter I received from a group of 6 condo-owners in a Boston area “triple-decker.”

 “…Amazingly, we all agreed on a scheme quite easily, knowing that any of the three options would be a quality choice.
 None of the colors were any that we had individually considered, and yet, they were all just right for us.

 As a result, our condominium’s investment in Barbara Jacobs’ service was one of the best our association has made.
 Moreover, on the most basic level, it ensured harmonious relationships within the building.

 On a higher level, it made us realize just how difficult it is to put together a color scheme that actually works and will hold up over time, and how extraordinarily helpful expert opinion in this area can be.
 I highly recommend talking to Barbara before you embark on what may well be your most important real estate investment.”